uzzielperez/Analyses/Analysis_v1/CombineUse/README.md

 ```bash
 python plot_limits.py
 ```
-Special thanks to Wenyu Zhang for her plotting script and for Caleb Smith for helping me put it all together.
+Special thanks to Wenyu Zhang for her plotting script and for Caleb Smith (Baylor U.) for helping me put it all together.